francescokrum/francescokrum/README.md

 ## Hello World!
-<samp> I'm Francesco Krum, Italian 🇮🇹 and Brazilian 🇧🇷, currently I'm a Software Developer on Laboratory of Ubiquitous, Mobile and Applied Computing(LUMAC) and also volunteer at CompAct Jr as a Backend Developer, passionate about solving problems with technology and creating different solutions.
+<samp> I'm Francesco Krum, Italian 🇮🇹 and Brazilian 🇧🇷, currently I'm a Software Developer on Laboratory of Ubiquitous, Mobile and Applied Computing(LUMAC), passionate about solving problems with technology and creating different solutions.

 - 👨‍🎓 Federal University of Santa Maria(UFSM)
 - 💻 I love helping people with the content I share.